eduardo-borges-goncalves/eduardo-borges-goncalves/README.md

 - [API Spring](https://github.com/eduardo-borges-goncalves/api-spring): A RESTful API built with Java and Spring Boot to learn best java spring practices.

-- [Raro Class](https://github.com/eduardo-borges-goncalves/Raro-Class): A frontend of a medium application built with react and typescript.
+- [Raro Class](https://github.com/eduardo-borges-goncalves/Raro-Class): A frontend of a web application built with react and typescript.

 - [API Car Store (GraphQL Bootcamp Senai)](https://github.com/eduardo-borges-goncalves/Api-Car-Store-GraphQL-Bootcamp-Senai): A GraphQL API for the same fictional car dealership as the first project.
 Built with C# and .Net